 While muscles are healing, it can be helpful to alleviate upper back pain and other symptoms using:

-- Cold and heat therapy.
 For the first 48 hours of pain, icing the affected area with an ice pack or cold pack is recommended to reduce inflammation and alleviate pain.
 After this period, heat therapy can help reduce muscle tension and increase the circulation of blood and nutrients to the injured muscles, aiding the body’s natural healing process.
 Common heat applications include an adhesive heat wrap, a heating pad, or a warm bath.

-- Over-the-counter pain medications.
 Anti-inflammatory medications (such as ibuprofen, aspirin, and naproxen) can help reduce painful inflammation in injured muscles.
 Additionally, pain relievers (such as acetaminophen) can interfere with pain signals sent to the brain and minimize overall pain levels.